-(2) Amounts shown in this column represent the grant date fair values computed in accordance with ASC 718 utilizing the assumptions discussed in Note 13 to our Consolidated Financial Statements for the year ended December 31, 2021 contained in our Annual Report on Form 10-K for the year ended December 31, 2021, and disregarding the effects of any estimates of forfeitures related to service-based vesting.
+(3) Amounts shown in this column represent the grant date fair values computed in accordance with ASC 718 utilizing the assumptions discussed in Note 13 to our Consolidated Financial Statements for the year ended December 31, 2022 contained in our Annual Report on Form 10-K for the year ended December 31, 2022, and disregarding the effects of any estimates of forfeitures related to service-based vesting.

-(3) Amounts shown in this column represent amounts earned under our annual incentive program during each respective year and paid early in the following year.
+(4) Amounts shown in this column represent amounts earned under our annual incentive program during each respective year and paid early in the following year.

-(4) Amounts shown in this column for all named executive officers for 2021 represent Company contributions to our 401(k) retirement plan, and additional compensation for Mr. Klaas.
+(5) Amounts shown in this column for all named executive officers for 2022 represent Company contributions to our 401(k) retirement plan.
+For Mr. Baker, the amount in this column for 2022 included a severance package totaling \$260,557, which includes cash severance actually paid in 2022, COBRA benefits paid in 2022, and pro-rata equity vesting acceleration.

-(5) Effective March 1, 2021, Dr. Bodor began serving as President and CEO.
+(6) Effective March 1, 2021, Dr. Bodor began serving as President and CEO.
 Prior to being named CEO, Dr. Bodor served as Vice President/General Manager - Americas.

-(6) Mr. Schumacher began serving as Interim CFO on December 1, 2021, and as permanent CFO on June 3, 2022.
-Prior to being named Interim CFO, Mr. Schumacher served as Vice President of Investor Relations and FP&A.
+(7) Mr. Schumacher began serving as CFO on June 3, 2022.
+Prior to being named CFO, Mr. Schumacher served as Interim CFO and Vice President of Investor Relations and FP&A of our Company.

-(7) Mr. Kenison began serving as Vice President/General Manager - Americas on July 1, 2021.
+(8) Mr. Kenison began serving as Vice President/General Manager - Americas on July 1, 2021.
 Prior to being named Vice President/General Manager - Americas, Mr. Kenison served as Vice President of Manufacturing - Americas.